OjoLego/finapp/README.md

 * Integrate real-time data fetching using a backend API.
 * Implement user authentication and profile management.
 * Enhance app responsiveness and optimization for various screen sizes.
-* Add unit tests for critical features and components.